redux-saga/saga-query/README.md

 ## How does it work?

-`createQuery` will build a set of actions and sagas for each `create` or http method used (e.g. `get`, `post`, `put`).
+`createApi` will build a set of actions and sagas for each `create` or http method used (e.g. `get`, `post`, `put`).
 Let's call them endpoints.
 Each endpoint gets their own action and linked saga.
 When you call `api.saga()` it loops through all the endpoints and creates a root saga that is fault tolerant